algoma-day-hikes-nokomis

 pancake-bay-lookout-7

-My dad and I hoped the rain would stop by the time we reached the trailhead at Pancake Bay Provincial Park, about an hour north of Sault Ste.
+My dad and I hoped the rain would stop by the time we reached the trailhead of the Lookout Trail at Pancake Bay Provincial Park, about an hour north of Sault Ste.
 Marie, but it didn’t.
 Dad elected to wait it out in the truck but I was determined to hike the 3.5 kilometres to the lookout and set out along a wide, well-travelled trail through a forest of mature yellow birch and sugar maple.

 pancake-bay-lookout-8